Kwangkee/FL/tbd.md

 - Smarter Contracts to Predict using Deep-Learning Algorithms, https://ieeexplore.ieee.org/abstract/document/9922240
   >https://towardsdatascience.com/3-ai-marketplaces-everyone-has-to-know-one-will-define-the-century-a4295d4f0229, SingularityNet uses a blockchain platform for storing models but fails to predict on-chain. https://singularitynet.io/
 - Blockchain based Decentralised Model Aggregation for Cross-Silo Federated Learning in Industry 4.0, https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Blockchain+based+Decentralised+Model+Aggregation+for+Cross-Silo+Federated+Learning+in+Industry+4.0&btnG=
-- Blockchain-Based Decentralized Federated Learning, https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Blockchain-Based+Decentralized+Federated+Learning&btnG=
-  >We design our solution to abstract functionalities enabling the framework to be applicable to many problems.
-We also integrate the proposed system with smart contracts to ensure fairness and full transparency of the FL process.
-The full source code is available at https://github.com/a-dirir/DFL.

 -
 - Blockchain based Federated Learning for Object Detection, https://dl.acm.org/doi/abs/10.1145/3548608.3559272